 I find it odd that the same people who demand a separation of church and state also demand that the church function as state agents.
 As a church elder a few years ago, I recognized the danger that is found in the church serving as an agent of the state in any capacity.
-The context at that time was gay mirage, but the same concepts can be used in the enforcement of any and all COVID mandates that are passed along.
-I began to think through some of the ways that the state tries to get involved in church matters and came up with an idea.
-The principals are actually quite simple, though I was unable to convince any of the other elders to my way of thinking.
-Here are the logical steps, focused on marriage.
-This can also be altered to fit other contexts as well.
+The context at that time was gay mirage, but the same concepts can be used in the enforcement of any and all COVID mandates as well as many future schemes brought against the bride of Christ.
+The principles are actually quite simple, though I was unable to convince any of the other elders to my way of thinking at the time.
+Here are the logical steps.

 - Jesus is the Lord of the Church.
 The state can handle state matters, but they ought to leave church matters to Jesus.
 For a church to obey man rather than God is to do the opposite of what the apostles did when they were commanded to stop teaching in the name of Jesus.
 Render unto Caesar and so on.